 The Care Suite of Content

-The Content was designed by our Health and Education Consultant, Anna Park, a qualified teacher who began her career as a Day Centre Social Worker running activities in a Multi-Purpose Day Centre 25 years ago.
-There she learnt the importance of simple activities like singing, music, dance, art & crafts, cookery, nature visits, quizzes, computer skills and reminiscence therapy, seeing first-hand how important it was to physically connect and engage with the elderly and learning disabled adults in her care.
+The Content was developed by our Health and Education Consultant, Anna Park, a qualified teacher and trainer who began her career as a Day Centre Social Worker running activities in a Multi-Purpose Day Centre 25 years ago.
+There she learnt the importance of social activities like singing, music, dance, art & crafts, cookery, nature visits, quizzes, computer skills and reminiscence therapy, seeing first-hand how important it was to physically connect and engage with the adults in her care.

 The Variety and Purpose of the Apps

-The Mobii system has unlimited content and can be customised to present interactive images and music that are directly relevant to those in your care.
+The Mobii system has unlimited content and can be customised with personalised images and music that are directly relevant to those in your care.
 It also comes complete with a suite of content of Apps that have been specially designed to stimulate, engage and encourage active participation:

 Apps that take users to places they can no longer visit: experiencing a virtual coral reef with moving fish and rippling water; the ambience of an alpine lake; the colourful northern lights of the Arctic; the summer buzz of a flower meadow with bees and butterflies and the babbling of a hilltop stream and waterfall.

 Apps for reminiscence therapy that help to trigger happy memories and discussion of life histories; the old fashioned sweet shop, favourite films, school days, summer holidays and baking day with Mum.